kbristow/LGE-Game-Engine/README.md

 Overview
 ===============
+The highest level architecture of the system is inspired by the desing of GameMaker.
 The game engine works based on 3 structures which should be extended to specify necessary game logic.
 These structures are:

 GameSprite - Controls drawing textures, animations and collisions between objects (collision mask usage)